Blood sample collection options

 Important information regarding corrected calcium

-Our labs have conducted stability validation on all the markers offered by Forth.
-Corrected Calcium has a shorter stability time than the majority of markers of around 2 – 3 days.
-Forth provides a Tracked 24 return envelope in all kits to return samples to the lab within 24 hours.
-In the majority of cases, samples are returned within the stability time.
-If a sample arrives outside this time, this result will not be provided to you.
+Our laboratories have conducted stability validation for all biomarkers provided by Forth.
+Corrected Calcium has a shorter stability window than most markers, typically around 2 to 3 days.
+To ensure timely processing, Forth includes a Tracked 24 return envelope with all kits, allowing samples to reach the lab within 24 hours.
+In most cases, samples are returned within this stability period.
+If a sample arrives after this time frame, the corrected calcium result will not be provided.